 It is requested to immediately allow working at the projects which are likely to commission or near to commission in the states of Himachal Pradesh and Uttarakhand.
-It is essential as all these units shall lose the generation for this year which could moderate the valuable electricity to be generated for this year for the nation as a whole.
+It is essential as all

+Mitigating the Impact of Pandemic COVID-19 on Trade & Industry: PHDCCI Representations to Government of India and State Governments these units shall lose the generation for this year which could moderate the valuable electricity to be generated for this year for the nation as a whole.